Iveco

-IVECO, an acronym for Industrial Vehicles Corporation, is an Italian multinational transport vehicle manufacturing company.
+Iveco S.p.A., an acronym for Industrial Vehicles Corporation, is an Italian multinational transport vehicle manufacturing company with headquarters in Turin, Italy.
 It designs and builds light, medium, and heavy commercial vehicles.
-The name IVECO first appeared in 1975 after a merger of Italian, French, and German brands.
-Its production plants are in Europe, China, Russia, Australia and Latin America and it has about 5,000 sales and service outlets in over 160 countries.
+The Iveco name first appeared in 1975 after a merger of Italian, French, and German brands.

+Its production plants are in Europe, China, Australia and Latin America and it has about 5,000 sales and service outlets in over 160 countries.
 The worldwide output of the company amounts to around 150,000 commercial vehicles with a turnover of about €10 billion.

-The company was spun-off from CNH Industrial on 1 January 2022.
-It is subsidiary of Iveco Group N.V., a holding company incorporated in Amsterdam, Netherlands, and is listed on Borsa Italiana.
+The company was spun off from CNH Industrial on 1 January 2022.
+It is a subsidiary of Iveco Group N.V., a holding company incorporated in Amsterdam, Netherlands, and is listed on Borsa Italiana.

+On 30 July 2025, Iveco announced the sale of its commercial vehicle business to Tata Motors and its defence business to Leonardo.